davidsneighbour/kollitsch.dev/content/blog/2022/hugo-0-95-update-notes/index.md

 {{ end }}
 ```

-This feature request to Golang is only three years old ;) Well... good things will take time.
+This feature request to Golang is only three years old ;) Well… good things will take time.

 ### Golang 1.18